YurBagoyan/Data_Structures_Algorithms/Algorithms/Searching/README.md

 # Searching algorithms
 Searching Algorithms are designed to check for an element or retrieve an element from any data structure where it is stored.
+Search algorithms work to retrieve information stored within particular data structure, or calculated in the search space of a problem domain, with either discrete or continuous values.
+The appropriate search algorithm often depends on the data structure being searched, and may also include prior knowledge about the data.